 Graduates work as technical experts and managers of health service and assisted living organizations, health information systems, and as health policy analysts, in public and private health/social service systems; legislative arenas and public health agencies; health services research, management and policy-related trade and consumer organizations; and health sector accreditation/regulatory organizations.

-The College of Health and Human Services prepares graduates to function as professionals in multidisciplinary environments and on interdisciplinary teams.
+The College of Health and Human Services (CHHS) prepares graduates to function as professionals in multidisciplinary environments and on interdisciplinary teams.
 Graduates of our programs provide leadership, care, and services to individuals, families, and communities and work as researchers, technical experts, managers and consultants in a variety of health, social service and health information technology organizations and public health policy entities.

 For over 15 years, the Center’s mission has been to study domestic and international health policy, articulate public policy issues and foster policy solutions to health care challenges.
 The Center engages a wide range of health policy experts and stakeholders to examine the complex forces affecting health care delivery.
 Activities range from traditional scholarship and research to innovative educational programming, health policy analysis, health care ethics, and groundbreaking projects and initiatives.